Google Guarantee: What Is It and How Do You Get It?

-In October of 2020, Google announced the launch of their newest edition of Google Analytics, Google Analytics 4.
-While many marketers took note, most agreed that there was no urgency to switch over to the new platform until Google gave Universal Analytics a time of death.
-Well, the time has finally come.
+Back in October 2020, Google announced the launch of its newest edition of Google Analytics, Google Analytics 4.
+While marketers took note, most agreed that there was no urgency to switch over to the new platform until Google gave us a good reason.
+Well, we finally have one.

-Earlier this year, Google announced that Universal analytics would stop collecting data in July 2023, and all data recorded would be deleted by the end of that year.
-If you’re here, you’ve likely heard something about all of this and are trying to figure out why and how you can approach the shift.
+Early last year, Google announced that Universal analytics would stop collecting data in July 2023, and all data recorded would be deleted by the end of that year.
+If you’re here, you’ve likely received the email above and are trying to figure out why and how you can approach the shift.
 We’re here to help!

 For the past decade-plus, Google Analytics, now often referred to as Universal Analytics, has been at the forefront of website analytics.
 The user-friendly interface today offers over 150 reports in a matter of clicks.
 Even the savviest of users were likely using a mere fraction of that number, and Google knew this too.

-GA4, while maintaining insight, consolidates the reports into more digestible and actionable reporting all about the customer lifecycle.
+GA4, while maintaining insight, consolidates the reports into more digestible and actionable reporting all about the customer lifecycle and their engaged sessions.
 With this type of reporting and customizability, you can:

-For more information about the uses of these features in GA4, check out their product experts taking a deep dive into these features back when the product was announced in 2020.
+For more information about the uses of these features in GA4 vs Universal Analytics, check out their product experts taking a deep dive into these features back when the product was announced in 2020.

-More than anything, Google has been emphasizing that GA4 is “event-based” whereas Univeral Analytics was “session-based.”
-This means that rather than displaying data through the lens of a user’s session, GA4 goes straight to showing you the events that Google automatically collects.
+More than anything, Google has been emphasizing that Google Analytics 4 properties are “event-based” whereas Univeral Analytics was “session-based.”
+This means that rather than displaying data through the lens of a user’s session, GA4 analyzes user interactions, showing you the events that Google automatically collects.

-After reading all of this, it sounds great, right?
-If only it were that easy.
+After reading all of this, it sounds great.
+But what does it mean for your user experience?

 We are fans of the Boy Scout motto, “Always be prepared.”
-Part of that is making sure that you have as much information as possible to work with.
+Part of that is making sure that you have as much information as possible to work with for your SEO strategy.
 If you want to ensure your future self is set up for success, we recommend collecting as much data as possible right from the start!

 You’ll want to go through every portion of your new GA4 property and connect any other Google platforms you may have.
 This includes Google Ads.
 You’ll also want to turn on “Enhanced Measurement,” which will record more events like page views, scrolls, and outbound clicks.
 You can enable this feature by going to your GA4 property, clicking “Admin” in the bottom lefthand corner, going into “Data Streams,” selecting your property, and turning on “Enhanced Measurement.”

 By taking advantage of these data sources early on, you’ll have a complete set of historical data should you ever need it.
-Plus, there’s no time like the present to ensure you have the data you need to conduct year-over-year analysis come July 2023 and beyond.
+Plus, there’s no time like the present to ensure you have the data you need to conduct a successful inbound marketing analysis come July 2023 and beyond.

 Your next step for success is taking the existing audiences and segments you’ve curated in Google Analytics and transferring them to GA4.
 This process will likely feel a little frustrating because Google will not have all of the dimensions available that Google Analytics has due to a higher priority being placed on user privacy.

-Learning how you can separate your users in the future today will only prepare you for future data storytelling.
-If you’re starting from scratch, we recommend starting with identifying your buyer personas and using them as a foundation for what users are most valuable to your business.
+Learning how you can separate your users will only prepare you for future data storytelling.
+If you’re starting from scratch, we recommend starting with identifying your buyer personas and using them as a foundation for what target audiences are most valuable to your business.

-For the most part, following Google’s migration guide will keep things from getting confused.
+For the most part, following Google’s steps and guides will keep things from getting confused.
 However, there are a few concerns to keep in mind as you begin your transition.

 Pay attention to tracking any extra events, as not all parameters have the same naming conventions as Universal Analytics.
 Take a look at Google’s “recommended events,” a list of pre-made events that you can be easily implemented into your property.